Soul Train Music Awards

 The Soul Train Music Awards is an annual music awards ceremony which honors the best in African-American culture, music and entertainment.
 It is produced by the production company of Soul Train, the program from which it takes its name, and features musical performances by various contemporary R&B and soul music recording artists interspersed throughout the ceremonies.
 The special traditionally previously aired in February, March or April; it currently airs during the last weekend of November (in most years, Thanksgiving weekend).

 The Soul Train Music Awards voting body includes active professionals in the fields of radio programming and music retail and management and recording artists with records that have charted in designated music trade publications in the year prior to proceedings.
 Past hosts include such R&B luminaries as Luther Vandross, Dionne Warwick, Patti LaBelle, Vanessa Williams, and Gladys Knight.

 The Soul Train Music Award trophy has featured an African ceremonial mask since its 1987 introduction.
 A new trophy was designed by Tristan Eaton of Thunderdog Studios in 2009 and is manufactured by the New York firm Society Awards.
 From 1995 to 2005 a separate award show named Soul Train Lady of Soul Awards was held, honoring female artists.

-In 2025, It was announced that Soul Train Music Awards alongside the BET Hip Hop Awards were suspended.